lxzhu/lxzhu.github.io/_posts/2020-05-16-QuickSortInPython.md

 This is a part of Python learning process.

 I would like to write Graham's Scan algorithm to compute convex hull in Python.
 There is a step to sort points by reversed polar angles.
 The builtin sort method in Python supports a key function to extract key from element.
 It is not enough to implement Graham's Scan algorithm.
-Paramter compare is added to support user of this algorithm to compare two elements in any way they would like instead of just by comparing key.
+Parameter compare is added to support comparing two elements in any way the user would like to instead of just by key.

 ```Python
 #